-Information provided to any one person should be also provided at the same time to all others involved or likely to be interested.
+Information provided to any individual should be also provided at the same time to all relevant others.

-The special communication needs of shift employees or employees located in remote locations should always be considered.
+The special communication needs of shift employees or employees located in remote or hybrid work modes should always be considered.

 Mischievous communication (eg. starting or spreading rumors known to be untrue) should not be tolerated.